U.S. approves Anheuser-Busch deal to buy Craft Brew Alliance

-WASHINGTON (Reuters) - The U.S. Justice Department said on Friday it approved Anheuser-Bush's ABI.BR plan to buy the shares of Craft Brew Alliance BREW.O that it does not already own.
+WASHINGTON (Reuters) - The U.S. Justice Department said on Friday it approved Anheuser-Busch's ABI.BR plan to buy the shares of Craft Brew Alliance BREW.O that it does not already own.

 The $220 million deal, which was announced in November, was approved on condition the companies sell Craft Brew Alliance’s Kona brand beer.